Paddle Through Time Along the Great Calusa Blueway

 With so much water to explore, the Great Calusa Blueway offers visitors an opportunity to experience its natural beauty and enjoy fishing, bird watching and surprise sightings of the amazing marine life that makes the waterways home.
 As you dip your paddle and glide silently through these waters, you too may feel the spirit of the Calusa.

-This article was brought to you by The Beaches of Fort Myers & Sanibel.
-To plan your trip, go to www.fortmyers-sanibel.com.
+To plan your trip to The Beaches of Fort Myers & Sanibel, go to fortmyers-sanibel.com.